Optimal Control of Multi-Agent Systems with Processing Delays: Agent-level controllers

 \section{Agent-level controllers}

-The optimal controllers presented in \cref{thm:3,thm:5} are generally not minimal.
+The optimal controller presented in \cref{thm:3} is generally not minimal.
 For example, $\K_\textup{opt}$ in \eqref{Kopt1} has a state dimension of $Nn$, which means a copy of the global plant state for each agent.
 However, if we extract the part of $\K_\textup{opt}$ associated with a particular agent, there is a dramatic reduction in state dimension.
 So in a distributed implementation of this controller, each agent would only need to store a small subset of the controller's state.
+A similar reduction exists for the optimal controller for the delayed problem presented in \cref{thm:5}.

-Our next result presents minimal realizations for these \emph{agent-level} controllers and characterizes the information each agent should store and communicate with their neighbors.
-We find that Agent $i$ simulates its descendants' dynamics, and so has dimension $n_{\underline i}$, which is much smaller than the dimension $Nn$ of the aggregate optimal controller from \cref{thm:3}.
+Our next result presents reduced implementations for these \emph{agent-level} controllers and characterizes the information each agent should store and communicate with their neighbors.
+We find that Agent $i$ simulates its descendants' dynamics, and so has dimension $n_{\underline i}$, which is at least $N$ times smaller than the dimension $Nn$ of the aggregate optimal controller from \cref{thm:3}.

 \begin{thm} Consider the setting of \cref{thm:3} with $\tau\geq0$.
-The agent-level implementation of all structured stabilizing controllers, parameterized by $\hat \Q\in\Htwo \cap \Ss_0$, is shown in \cref{fig:agent-level-subopt}.
+The agent-level implementation of all structured stabilizing controllers, parameterized by $\hat \Q\in\Hinf \cap \Ss_0$, is shown in \cref{fig:agent-level-subopt}.
 Here, the optimal controller is achieved when $\hat \Q=0$.
 In this case, we obtain the simpler structure of \cref{fig:agent-level-opt}.
 All symbols used are defined in \cref{thm:3,thm:5}. \end{thm}

 \begin{proof} See \cref{App:E}. \end{proof}